Ymx1ZQ/wp-nginx/README.md

 Have a cup of coffee while Vagrant downloads the necessary files.

-Upon success, you will have a guest Linux environment running Ubuntu 14, NGINX 1.8.0, PHP 5.6.8, and MySQL 5.6.22.
+Upon success, you will have a guest Linux environment running Ubuntu 14, NGINX 1.8.0 (or Apache 2.4 if you chose to enable Apache instead), PHP 5.6.8, and MySQL 5.6.22.
 This will act as your local dev server for the project. **This Vagrant box is not intended for production use!**

 When the machine has finished booting, you should be able to visit [http://awesomeproject.dev](http://awesomeproject.dev) in your browser.